jondowson/pod/README.md

 - pod workflows are organised into one or more **STAGES**, consisting of one or more **TASKS**, containing action(s).

 ### pod #1 - 'pod_DSE'

+The first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.
+- **pod_DSE**:
+    - setup, configure and distribute DSE software to all servers in a cluster.
+    - setup and configure datastax-agent software.
+    - perform rolling start and stop for DSE clusters.

 With **pod_DSE** you can easily create and manage multiple dse cluster setups with varying versions / settings.
 Different configurations can be deployed to the same machines and they will not interfere with each other.